OGcanviz/tutorial-introduction-to-NGINX/README.md

 > **Note:** Make sure you run this command from the working folder that contains the ```conf.d``` sub folder.

 #### 7.2.2.
-Create Kubernetes Pod
+Create Kubernetes Deployment

-Next, we will reference the newly created ```ConfigMap``` in our Pod yaml file:
+Next, we will reference the newly created ```ConfigMap``` in our Deployment yaml file:

-    apiVersion: v1
+    apiVersion: apps/v1beta1 # for versions before 1.9.0 use apps/v1beta2
-    kind: Pod
+    kind: Deployment
     metadata:
-      name: staticresponse-pod
+      name: staticresponse-deployment
     spec:
+      selector:
+        matchLabels:
+          app: staticresponse
+      replicas: 2 # tells deployment to run 2 pods matching the template
+      template: # create pods using pod definition in this template
+        metadata:
+          # unlike pod-nginx.yaml, the name is not included in the meta data as a unique name is
+          # generated from the deployment name
+          labels:
+            app: staticresponse
+        spec:
           containers:
-        # This is where the application container would go, for example
-        # - name: some-name
-        #   image: some-image
+          - image: nginx
-        - name: staticresponse
+            name: staticresponse
-          image: nginx
+            ports:
+            - containerPort: 80
             volumeMounts:
-          - name: staticresponse-config
+            - name: config-volume
               mountPath: /etc/nginx/conf.d
           volumes:
-      - name: staticresponse-config
+          - name: config-volume
             configMap:
               name: staticresponse-config

 > **Note:** It is extremely important when constructing Yaml files to follow the exact indentation from the samples for the configuration elements, as Yaml is extremely sensitive to that and your deployment may fail for unclear reasons because of wrong indentation.

 > **Note:** Also, NO tabs can be used for indentation, only spaces.
 Make sure your code editor doesn't convert spaces into tabs or adds tabs when adding a carriage return.
 And also make sure when copy & pasting this code, the indentation isn't changed or replaced by tabs.

-And then we will **generate** the Kubernetes Pod with the following statement:
+And then we will **deploy** the Kubernetes pods with the following statement:

-    kubectl create -f staticresponse-pod.yaml
+    kubectl create -f staticresponse-deployment.yaml

 #### 7.2.3.
-Create Kubernetes Deployment

-Now the pod should be defined, however this does not yet actually **deploy** our pod:

-    apiVersion: v1
-    kind: Pod
-    metadata:
-      name: staticresponse-pod
-    spec:
-      containers:
-        # This is where the application container would go, for example
-        # - name: some-name
-        #   image: some-image
-        - name: staticresponse
-          image: nginx
-          volumeMounts:
-          - name: staticresponse-config
-            mountPath: /etc/nginx/conf.d
-      volumes:
-        - name: staticresponse-config
-          configMap:
-            name: staticresponse-config

-For that we need to execute the following command:

-    kubectl create -f staticresponse-deployment.yaml

-#### 7.2.4.
-Expose the Kubernetes Pod
+Expose the Kubernetes Deployment

 Now the deployment is created, however we are not there yet.
 In order for us to access the deployment from the outside world, we need to **expose** the deployment by using this command:

     kubectl expose deployment staticresponse-deployment --port=80 --type=LoadBalancer

+This will create two pods and an NGINX Load Balancer that will load balance requests between the two pods.

-#### 7.2.5.
+#### 7.2.4.
 Verify the Kubernetes deployment of the NGINX Static Reponse Web Server

 In order to see if our pods and deployments actually exist and have succeeded, we'll use the following commands: